Visitors will be amazed at the wide variety of attractions, writes Elisabeth Easther.

 Art gallery: Paulnache Gallery.
 Very avant-garde, with cutting-edge artists from throughout New Zealand.

-Best swims: The Rere Rock Slide is a 60m slab of rock set on an angle, covered in moss so a bit cushioned, completely natural with a big pool at the bottom; it's part of the Wharekaope River, 40km from Gisborne.
+is a 60m slab of rock set on an angle, covered in moss so a bit cushioned, completely natural with a big pool at the bottom; it's part of the Wharekaope River, 40km from Gisborne.
 Or anywhere on the beach.
 Waikanae Beach right in the middle of town is sheltered, safe and beautiful.
-Makarori is also great with mean surf at one end and a sheltered reef at the other.
+Makorori is also great with mean surf at one end and a sheltered reef at the other.

 Best mountainbiking: The Motu Trails go all the way to Opotiki and are great for people who want to go fast.
 Eastwoodhill Arboretum, the National Arboretum of New Zealand opens up for mountainbiking from time to time too.